dlevenson44/nextjs-14-tutorial/README.md

 1. How you want the user to experience the page as it streams.
 2. What content you want to prioritize.
 3. If the components rely on data fetching.

+##### Partial Pre-Rendering (aka PPR)
+- allows you to render a route statically while keeping some parts dynamic
+- when user visits route static route shell is served to make initial load fast
+- shell leaves holes where dynamic content will load in async
+- async holes is loaded in parallel, reducing overall page load time
+- PPR uses React's Concurent APIs, and uses Suspense to defer rendering parts of your app until condition is met
+- Fallback is embedded into intitial static file along with other static content
+- at build time static parts are prerendered while rest is postponed